URI:

 course from the United States on relations with China.

-"China and the EU, as two major forces, big markets and
+> "China and the EU, as two major forces, big markets and great

-relations and on major issues concerning global peace and
+and on major issues concerning global peace and development, and

-development, and play a constructive role in adding stabilizing
+play a constructive role in adding stabilizing factors to a

 adopt an independent China policy, and work with China for the